Table of Contents

 Cholangiocarcinoma in general is the 2nd most common primary malignancy in the liver.
 It arises from the epithelium lining the biliary duct and can either be extra- or intrahepatic.
 The latter comprises about a fifth of all the cases of liver cancer.

 Since the occurrences of risk factors for the disease vary from one population to another, the distribution varies widely from one place to another.
 Chronic fluke infection which is especially endemic in certain Asian regions contributes to the development of the disease.
+It affects mostly males and females of age 60 and 70 years.

 It usually starts with a chronic bout of inflammation or cholestasis.
 In the presence of genetic predisposition, mutations in certain oncogenes and other genes that encode bile salt transporters trigger the pathogenesis of cholangiocarcinoma.
 Mutations in the following genes may be implicated in the disease process: